 Specify the Report Options, Simulation Options and the Time Setting for the simulation run on the fly.
 These options can also be accessed through the tool bar icons and the InfoWater Edit pull-down menu.

-When you run a simulation, InfoWater Pro uses modeling data associated with the currently active scenario.
-If you have not developed a custom scenario, the *active* scenario is the “BASE”.
+When running a simulation, InfoWater Pro uses modeling data associated with the currently active scenario.
+If you have not developed a custom scenario, the *active* scenario is the “BASE” one.
 To run a model based on a different scenario, activate the desired scenario using the Active Scenario command and then use the Run Manager to perform the simulation for with the selected scenario.